Mixed Breed Dogs

 About the Boston Boxer

-The Boston Boxer is a large mixed breed dogs known for its outgoing nature and highly intelligent mind.
-Well-suited to apartment living, the Boston Boxer is manageable for most owners.
+The Boston Boxer is a cross between the Boston Terrier and Boxer.
+The Boston Boxer is a medium mixed breed dog known for being deeply loving with its family and reserved with strangers.
+With a highly intelligent mind, adaptable to most living situations, the Boston Boxer is manageable for most owners.
 Typically standing 15 to 23 inches and weighing 22 to 55 pounds, this breed has a life expectancy of 12 to 15 years, making it a long-lived companion for the right family.

 Originally classified within the Mixed Breed Dogs group, the Boston Boxer brings a distinct combination of traits that sets it apart.
 The Boston Boxer is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Boston Boxer loves being close to its people and forms strong bonds with every member of the household.